-Programming and Maintenance Console and Hotel/Motel Console
+Programming and Maintenance Console

-3.24 The physical construction of the Programming and Maintenance console and the Hotel/Motel console are identical to that of the attendant console.
-The only difference is in the functions of the call and feature selection buttons, which may be designated using the push-out tabs supplied.
-A complete description of the Hotel/Motel console is given in Section MITL9105/9110-096-315-NA and its operation in the Console Operating Instructions handbook.
-The description of the Programming and Maintenance console also is aiven Section MITL9105/9110-096-315-NA.
+- 3.24 The physical construction of the Programming and Maintenance Attendant Console is identical to that of the Attendant Console.
+The only difference is in the functions of the call and feature selection buttons, which may be designated using the push-out tabs supplied. - 3.25 The description of the Programming and Maintenance Console is given in Section MITL9105/9110-096-315-NA, Attendant Console Description.